zendframework/zend-stratigility/docs/book/v3/migration.md

 ) : Zend\Stratigility\Middleware\DoublePassMiddlewareDecorator
 ```

-`doublePassiddleware()` provides a convenient way to decorate middleware that
+`doublePassMiddleware()` provides a convenient way to decorate middleware that
 implements the double pass middleware signature when piping it to your application.

 ```php